merely-useful/py-rse/index.md

 ```

 Why do you think `uniq` only removes *adjacent* duplicated lines?
-(Hint: think about very large data sets.)
+(Hint: think about very large datasets.)
 What other command could
 you combine with it in a pipe to remove all duplicated lines?

 ### Pipe reading comprehension {#bash-basics-ex-reading-pipes}